 So after heating food up for your baby once, toss whatever goes uneaten, even if you didn’t serve it.

-How long is baby food good for in the fridge?
+How long does baby food last in the fridge?

 “Homemade baby food doesn’t last quite as long as jars and pouches from the store,” Stasenko says.